redis/redis-doc/commands/sort.md

 Returns or stores the elements contained in the [list][tdtl], [set][tdts] or [sorted set][tdtss] at `key`.

+This manual page also covers the `SORT_RO` variant (see the section below for more information).

 By default, sorting is numeric and elements are compared by their value interpreted as double precision floating point number.
 This is `SORT` in its simplest form: